tiffboors29/project_4_frontend/README.md

 #Beer There & Back Again
-Drinking Good Beer Wherever Life Takes You
+Drink Good Beer Wherever Life Takes You

 --Description of App--